 Damage to the lens

 The lens of the eye sits in the space created by the pupil.
 Damage to the lens blocks light and makes it hard to focus on images.
-As dogs get older, the lens normally dries out somewhat, and the eye may appear to have a slight bluish cast.
-This normal aging process does not affect vision.
+In addition, as dogs get older, the lens normally dries out somewhat, and the eye may appear to have a slight bluish cast.
+However, this normal aging process does not affect vision.

 The most common lens problem are cataracts, in which the pupils may look cloudy or milky.

 Mild cataracts usually do not create a vision problem because dogs do not read or need to distinguish sharp images.
 Severe cataracts that limit vision can be surgically removed.

 Problems in the retina can severely compromise your dog’s vision.

 Some dogs have genetic disorders in which the retina thins and breaks down over time.
 Breeds at most significant risk for these conditions include collies, sheepdogs, and certain spaniels, terriers, and retrievers.
 Such conditions are progressive and irreversible, eventually leading to partial or total blindness.